-DevOps shops or teams tend to come together "in wartime, when things have broken really badly," said Abner Germanow, senior director for enterprise marketing at New Relic, a provider of application performance monitoring, or in peacetime, in response to an urgent business request.
+DevOps shops, or DevOps teams within a more traditional organization, tend to come together in wartime, when things have broken badly, said Abner Germanow, former senior director for enterprise marketing at New Relic, a provider of application performance monitoring, or in peacetime, in response to an urgent business request.

-Those scenarios call for the creation of a "tiger team" -- experts from multiple disciplines that are tasked with quickly and iteratively building or fixing an application.
-That process improves dramatically with a single source of truth, i.e., a dashboard.
+Those scenarios call for the creation of a tiger team -- experts from multiple disciplines who are tasked to quickly and iteratively build or fix an application.
+That DevOps approach improves dramatically with a single source of truth, i.e., a Dashboard.

 Dashboards help to reduce finger-pointing, Germanow said.
-"When you talk to people who came out of war rooms, they'll say they went in thinking that it was the server, but the data said otherwise," said Germanow.
-Having a dashboard also "helps move from a culture where, 'George is a jerk because he deployed that code,' to, 'the code that George deployed isn't working so let's fix it.'"
+"When you talk to people who came out of war rooms, they'll say they went in thinking that [the problem] was the server, but the data said otherwise," he said.
+Having a dashboard also "helps move from a culture where 'George is a jerk because he deployed that code' to 'the code that George deployed isn't working so let's fix it.'"

-Those views don't need to be limited to IT staffers, said Alain Gaeremynck, enterprise architect at Yellow Pages Group, Canada, and a New Relic user..
+Those views don't need to be limited to IT staffers, said Alain Gaeremynck, former enterprise architect at Yellow Pages Group in Canada and a New Relic user.
 They're useful for business users, too, as a way to evaluate customer experience or to identify popular features.

-But on a more pragmatic level, allowing developers and operators to access the same New Relic dashboard allows Yellow Pages to troubleshoot and test against production, he said.
+But, on a more pragmatic level, allowing developers and operators to access the same New Relic dashboard as a functional team enabled Yellow Pages to troubleshoot and test against production, he said.

 "No matter how good you are, you'll never be able to fully mimic production," Gaeremynck said.
-When Yellow Pages experiences a slowdown, developers launch a profiling session against their production systems and examine which parts of the code are taking the longest to execute.
+When Yellow Pages experienced a slowdown, developers launched a profiling session against their production systems and examined which parts of the code were taking the longest to execute.

-Assembling the major elements of DevOps culture -- agile, continuous integration and delivery, source code versioning, infrastructure as code, unified views -- is relatively easy in a small startup, but enterprises may have a harder time.
+Assembling the major elements of DevOps culture is relatively easy in a small startup, but enterprises might have a harder time.

 "With DevOps, there's a lot of talk of silos, and breaking thereof, because they're bad.
 And that's fine if you're in a small company with 23 people.
-But what if you have 23,000 people?" said Dave Zwieback, vice president of engineering at Next Big Sound, an analytics company for the music industry.
-Then there's the reality that most IT professionals don't have the cross-functional skills prized in DevOps environments.
+But what if you have 23,000 people?" said Dave Zwieback, former vice president of engineering at Next Big Sound, an analytics company for the music industry.
+Then, there's the reality that most IT professionals don't have the cross-functional skills prized in a DevOps team structure.
 "Most devs don't have an understanding of the underlying infrastructure, and most admins don't code," Zwieback said.

-Still, DevOps in the enterprise need not be a pipe dream, said Justin Arbuckle, chief enterprise architect at Chef and formerly chief architect at GE Capital, where he spearheaded a DevOps initiative to create consistent infrastructure builds across the organization.
+Still, DevOps in the enterprise need not be a pipe dream, said Justin Arbuckle, former chief architect at GE Capital, where he spearheaded a DevOps initiative to create consistent infrastructure builds across the organization.
 From that experience, he identified a few key things for enterprises to consider when thinking about DevOps.

-- Include infrastructure as part of your continuous delivery process.
+- Include infrastructure as part of your CD process.

 - Commit to elastic resources, cloud or otherwise.
 "You want your resources to be programmatically accessible," he said.

-Organizations that follow this advice still run into challenges -- the "operational chasm" that exists between old and new ways of doing things persist, Arbuckle said.
+Organizations that follow this advice to adopt DevOps practices still run into challenges -- the operational chasm that exists between old and new ways of doing things persists, Arbuckle said.
 But it's a start.